-Occupational therapy programs are accredited by choosing their OT master's program: the Accreditation Council for Occupational Therapy Research: Is it a major emphasis with the program?
-Education (ACOTE).
-Students may apply to programs What are the program's main areas of research?
-Are that have achieved "Accreditation" status, "Probationary there faculty members on staff who share your research Accreditation," and "Candidacy" status.
-Developing interests? programs may also be in "Applicant" status but cannot accept students yet.
+Occupational therapy programs are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
+Students may apply to programs that have achieved "Accreditation" status, "Probationary Accreditation," and "Candidacy" status.
+Developing programs may also be in "Applicant" status but cannot accept students yet.

 Programs strive for "Accreditation" status.
-This means that all accreditation requirements have been met by thesis.) the program since the last evaluation.
-"Probationary Teaching or research assistantships: Are they readily Accreditation" status is rare.
-It indicates that a formerly available at the school?
-Are they available through the OT accredited school has failed to meet accreditation department? standards, and that ACOTE has determined that students in the program risk inadequate education.
-Low NBCOT Labs: What sort of research opportunities are available to pass rates can be a reason for this status.
-Programs with OT students on campus?
-"Probationary Accreditation" status must have a plan to Community outreach: Is your program involved meet standards and must inform applying students of in projects within the greater community?
-Is there their accreditation status.
-Naturally, it is a risk to attend a opportunity for you to be involved with these kinds of school under "Probationary Accreditation." efforts?
+This means that all accreditation requirements have been met by the program since the last evaluation.
+"Probationary Accreditation" status is rare.
+It indicates that a formerly accredited school has failed to meet accreditation standards, and that ACOTE has determined that students in the program risk inadequate education.
+Low NBCOT pass rates can be a reason for this status.
+Programs with "Probationary Accreditation" status must have a plan to meet standards and must inform applying students of their accreditation status.
+Naturally, it is a risk to attend a school under "Probationary Accreditation."

-"Candidacy" status means that the program has met Surrounding location: Where is the program located?
-Are the initial requirements for accreditation and is ready there opportunities for you to be involved in community to admit their first cohort of students.
-However, the efforts outside of the program? program must be fully accredited before students can take the NBCOT.
-Generally, if the program has made it There are a number of PhD programs that are common to "Candidacy" status, they are capable of meeting the among OT professors, including the following: necessary requirements for accreditation-however, on the off-chance that the program does not become Rehabilitation Science accredited, students will not be able to practice OT with Occupational Science their degrees.
-Students considering attending a school in "Candidacy" status should thoroughly research their Engineering prospective school.
-It is typically a good sign if the school Psychology has other long-established masters or doctoral health professions programs like medicine, physical therapy, or Education speech therapy.
+"Candidacy" status means that the program has met the initial requirements for accreditation and is ready to admit their first cohort of students.
+However, the program must be fully accredited before students can take the NBCOT.
+Generally, if the program has made it to "Candidacy" status, they are capable of meeting the necessary requirements for accreditation-however, on the off-chance that the program does not become accredited, students will not be able to practice OT with their degrees.
+Students considering attending a school in "Candidacy" status should thoroughly research their prospective school.
+It is typically a good sign if the school has other long-established masters or doctoral health professions programs like medicine, physical therapy, or speech therapy.